-One of the biggest indicators that you may have Sleep Apnea is excessive daytime sleepiness, or EDS.
-Being tired and groggy throughout the day may not be your fault but due to undiagnosed Sleep Apnea.
+One of the biggest indicators that you may have sleep apnea is excessive daytime sleepiness, or EDS.
+Being tired and groggy throughout the day may not be your fault.
 Have you been getting at least 8 hours of sleep, but still you can’t shake the exhaustion?
-“Sleep Apnea” (literally, “breaks in sleep”) prevents regenerative and restorative sleep and will keep you tired throughout the day.
+“Sleep apnea” (literally, “breaks in sleep”) prevents regenerative and restorative sleep and will keep you tired throughout the day.
 As you’re sleeping your brain wakes up, but you’re not awake long enough to recognize it.
-With Sleep Apnea, you fall back asleep directly after the apnea event within seconds, without realizing your sleep has been disrupted.
+With sleep apnea, you fall back asleep directly after the apnea event within seconds, without realizing your sleep has been disrupted.
 Have you asked yourself recently why you still feel so tired upon awakening?
 Think Sleep Apnea!

 Depending on the severity of the disorder, you could be waking up anywhere from 5 to more than 150 times per hour.
 Your oxygen can sometimes fall to levels that equate with being at the peak of Mt.
 Everest!
 It’s not rocket science that this would severely damage the quality of your sleep and even damage your brain.
 Humans spend almost a third of their lives sleeping.
 It is important to make sure that this time is spent properly, getting you well rested to seize the day.

 Excessive Daytime Sleepiness is serious, and it affects around 20% of the population.
 Being chronically tired can have devastating effects on the quality of your life.
 Do you feel tired and work less productively?
-Do you have lapses in judgement?
+Do you have lapses in judgment?
 Are you not able to fully participate in the daily activities of life because you constantly feel lethargic and tired?
-Sometimes Excessive Sleepiness is not something you can overcome on your own.
-If you are worried, you should get checked out for Sleep Apnea by Ognomy.
+Sometimes excessive sleepiness is not something you can overcome on your own.
+If you are worried, you should get checked out for sleep apnea by Ognomy.

 Sleep Apnea can lead to major health issues

-Luckily, getting diagnosed and on your way to proper treatment has never been easier than with Ognomy, our newly developed and innovative app and new medical platform.
-Just download this application, schedule a telemedicine appointment, and get connected to a board certified practitioner.
+Luckily, getting diagnosed and on your way to proper treatment has never been easier than with Ognomy, our telemedicine platform.
+Just download the app, schedule a telemedicine appointment, and get connected to a board-certified practitioner.

 What comes next?

-After you schedule a telemedicine consultation, the doctor will do a medical history and perform a physical examination of your throat via your phone camera.
+After you schedule a telemedicine consultation, the doctor will ask about your medical history and perform a physical examination of your throat via your phone camera.
 From here, the next step usually entails the doctor ordering a home sleep test for you (as opposed to the more cumbersome sleep study in the Sleep Center), which ships directly to your home.

 This easy-to-use test will monitor your oxygen and breathing levels.
 You simply wear the test (a few probes and a comfortable belt) for one night then you send it back in.
 The study will be reviewed and hand-scored by a sleep technician and then interpreted by your doctor, who will decide the best course of action depending on your results.

-Next, you will be notified to schedule a follow up visit with your doctor on the Ognomy application to review the results together and to discuss a plan.
-If Sleep Apnea is clearly present, some patients require a sleep apnea machine called CPAP, but there are many other treatments to discuss with your doctor on Ognomy.
+Next, you will be notified to schedule a follow-up visit with your doctor on the Ognomy application to review the results together and discuss a plan.
+If sleep apnea is clearly present, some patients require a sleep apnea machine called CPAP, but there are many other treatments to discuss with your doctor on Ognomy.

-After this you are well on your way to a better night’s sleep, without ever having to leave the comfort of your home.
+After this, you will be well on your way to a better night’s sleep, without ever having to leave the comfort of your home.